World Bank Projects 2.2% GDP Growth for Nigeria in 2019 - THISDAYLIVE

-Nigeria’s real GDP growth will expand by 2.2 per cent in 2019, the World Bank has said in its annual Global Economic Prospects published on Wednesday, slightly upgrading the country’s projected growth rate from 2.1 per cent in June 2018.
+Nigeria’s real Gross Domestic Product (GDP) growth will expand by 2.2 per cent in 2019, the World Bank said in its annual Global Economic Prospects published wednesday, slightly upgrading the country’s projected growth rate from 2.1 per cent in June 2018.

 According to the World Bank, growth in sub-Saharan Africa would accelerate to 3.4 per cent in 2019, due to improved investment in large economies together with continued robust growth in non-resource intensive countries.